Vevesta/VevestaX/README.md

 ![image](https://user-images.githubusercontent.com/81908188/140653897-6654e94b-a332-49a2-a7b7-416cb5bded5c.png)

 For additional features, explore our tool at www.vevesta.com .
-For comments, suggestions and early access to the tool, reach out at vevestax@vevesta.com .
+For comments, suggestions and early access to the tool, reach out at vevestax@vevesta.com.

+We at vevesta Labs are maintaining this library and we welcome feature requests.
 Find detailed blog on the vevestaX on https://medium.com/@priyanka_60446/vevestax-open-source-library-to-track-failed-and-successful-machine-learning-experiments-and-data-8deb76254b9c